 It was folded up in a small bag for over half an hour and still retained its shape.
 This makes us think you can shove this hat in your luggage and take it anywhere.
 And, with the lifetime guarantee, you don't need to worry too much if it does get damaged!
 The Sunday Afternoons Ultra Adventure was very packable and durable as well, but the Adventure Hat showed stains and creases.

 Wearing a Tilley hat is like being a member of the Indiana Jones nostalgia club.
 They have a particular look, and the company has coined The Tilley Nod - "the slight inclination of the head received from other Tilley wearers who recognize your great taste & style".
 We think wearing a Tilley requires a certain level of panache and confidence.
 They look good when you wear them with authority on your yacht or at the golf club.
 The LTM6 Airflo comes in many colors to choose from.
-We also like the more laid-back style of the Arc'teryx Sinsola and the Outdoor Research Sombriolet.
+We also like the more laid-back style of the Outdoor Research Sombriolet.